 By canoe?
+Yes!
+"Mystic cords of memory", You have a future Mr. Poe in Presidential speech writing.
 Randolph and his friends - they want me to "clarify" my view of the races - a certain well known phrase of mine...

 No, sir, those are words we all believe in.